-- 1. Transfer the file "Install\EXAMS.EXE" to your hard disk in some suitable subdirectory or partition and install Exams.
-From a Windows console: - a.
+- 1. Transfer the file 'instxms.exe' to your hard disk in some suitable subdirectory or partition and install EXAMS. - a.
 Set the default drive to the mass storage device (e.g., hard disk "C"): C: - b.
 Create an EXAMS directory: (BUT, if MKDIR EXAMS installing as part of PIRANHA, the PIRANHA\EXAMS directory already exists.
 Do NOT create another EXAMS directory) - c.
 Request verification of copy results: VERIFY ON - d.
 Change default directory to EXAMS, CD\EXAMS or to PIRANHA EXAMS subdirectory CD\PIRANHA\EXAMS - e.
-Execute the file Install\EXAMS.EXE to recover files from the archives: Install\EXAMS and follow the directions provided. - 2.
+If necessary, transfer the files from diskette (e.g., "A") to the hard disk: COPY A:\.\ - f.
+Execute the file INSTXMS.EXE to recover files from the archives: INSTXMS - 2.
 Start the EXAMS program from the EXAMS directory. - a.
 Start the EXAMS program: EXAMS - b.
 When you reach the EXAMS system prompt, start the test command file: EXAMS-> DO TEST - 3.
-When the test run finishes compare the outcome (in file REPORT.XMS) with the file TESTOUT.XMS supplied with the program:
+When the test run finishes compare the outcome (in file REPORT) with the file TESTOUT supplied with the program: